msc-acse/acse-9-independent-research-project-OliverJBoom/Docs/intro.rst

 Generic regression examples for univariate and multi-variate problems are contained within the POC (proof of concept) notebooks.

-For examples relating to industrial metal forecasting, univariate and multivariate examples can be found in the LSTM notebook, while a multi-task learning example can be found in the LSTM MTL notebook.
+For examples relating to industrial metal price forecasting, univariate and multivariate examples can be found in the LSTM notebook, while a multi-task learning example can be found in the LSTM MTL notebook.